 Based on enrollment and staffing level projections, estimate the projected funding needed for premium payments and administrative costs.
 Refer to information on average premium costs prepared under “Create a Premium Sponsorship Table” above.

 Attachment E: Enrollment and Premium Projections

 For Self-Governance Tribes, funding may be reallocated across program line items.
-For Direct Service and Title I contracting Tribes, a proposal must be submitted to the IHS for the Tribe to officially establish a TPSP Program and reallocate funding from PRC and/or H&C to this new TPSP Program.
+For Direct Service and Title I contracting Tribes, a proposal must be submitted to the IHS for the Tribe to establish a TPSP program officially and reallocate funding from PRC, H&C, and/or general third-party revenues to this new TPSP program.

 Attachment F: Sample Pre-Award Letter

 Using samples from other Tribal Premium Sponsorship Programs, create a TPSP-specific Individual Enrollment Agreement that incorporates the Tribe’s policy decisions and that specifies the rights and responsibilities of TPSP enrollees and the Sponsoring Tribe.